LeadDreamer/firebase-wrapper/FirebaseFirestoreWrapper/README.md

 # @leaddreamer/firebase-wrapper

-A set of helper-WRAPPER functions around firebase firestore, storage and auth.
+A set of helper-BACKER functions around firebase firestore, storage and auth.
 Intent is to treat Firestore as a hierarchical record-oriented database; originally conceived to port from one database to another.

 <a name="module_FirebaseFirestoreWrapper"></a>